k8ssandra/k8ssandra/docs/content/en/components/medusa/_index.md

 title: "Medusa for Cassandra backup and restore"
 linkTitle: "Medusa"
 weight: 4
-description: K8ssandra deploys Medusa to support backup and restore of Apache Cassandra&reg; tables.
+description: K8ssandra Operator deploys Medusa to support backup and restore operations of Apache Cassandra&reg; tables.
 ---

-Medusa for Apache Cassandra&reg; is deployed by K8ssandra as part of its Helm chart install.
+Medusa for Apache Cassandra&reg; is deployed by a K8ssandra Operator install, based on the [Medusa]({{< relref "/reference/crd/medusa/" >}}) Custom Resource Definition (CRD).

-If you haven't already installed K8ssandra, see the [install]({{< relref "/install" >}}) topics.
+If you haven't already installed a K8ssandraCluster using K8ssandra Operator, see the [local install]({{< relref "/install/local" >}}) topic.

 ## Introduction